Here are some of the wonderful folks who have joined us on the show.

-Emmanuel Goldstein, best known as the editor and publisher of hacker quarterly 2600: The Hacker Quarterly.
-He is also the producer of New York talk radio’s Off the Hook and Off the Wall, and the grand poobah of the biennial Hackers On Planet Earth (HOPE) conference.
-Emmanuel joined us to answer the question “What is a hacker?”
+Emmanuel Goldstein is best known as the editor and publisher of hacker quarterly 2600: The Hacker Quarterly.
+He is the producer of New York talk radio’s Off the Hook (WBAI) and Off the Wall (WUSB).
+Emmanuel is also the grand poobah of the biennial Hackers On Planet Earth (HOPE) conference.
+Some time after he ended up at our House Party, Emmanuel joined us to answer the question “What is a hacker?”

 James joined us for the episode “What’s Fair Use?”